I have over 20 years clinical experience working in the NHS as a psychiatrist and specialist psychotherapist.

 My psychotherapy training within the NHS majored in psychodynamic psychotherapy in a department that valued brief therapy as well as longer term therapy.
 I completed my psychotherapy training in CAT while there, alongside my NHS psychodynamic training, and also some training in CBT and family therapy in accordance with the Royal College of Psychiatrists higher training curriculum.

 I became a trainer and supervisor in cognitive analytic therapy (CAT) during my senior registrar training and, after I became an NHS consultant in 1997, I went on to also train as a group analyst.
 In my first consultant post in Dorset, I helped set up and run a specialist service for people with personality disorder.
 I then moved to a consultant post in Brighton in 2003 and have worked with a more wide ranging set of clinical problems since.
 While in Brighton I set up the local Practitioner Training in CAT, with our first intake in 2009, and so have had the privilege of training and supervising many of the local CAT therapists.
-I am still involved in that training but passed on the Course Director role when the 2015 cohort started their training.
+I passed on the Course Director role when the 2015 cohort started their training.

 - Medical degree: MB.BCh.
 (1984)